Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 I like that Bitwarden offers 2FA via YubiKey and FIDO, two highly secure forms of 2FA I’ve yet to see offered by a password manager.
 That said, the vast majority of people won’t make use of this feature.

 As for Dashlane — personally, an authenticator app is not my preferred method of 2FA.
-I opt for Biometric or SMS authentication and find it surprising that Dashlane’s 2FA is limited to authenticator apps.
+I usually prefer biometric or SMS authentication and find it surprising that Dashlane’s 2FA is limited to only authenticator apps.
 Introducing biometric or SMS authentication would make it an even more competitive option.
-An authenticator can be a great way to secure your vault, but more options are always better.
+An authenticator can be a great way to secure your vault, but having more options is always better.

 Winner: Bitwarden wins by offering more 2FA options, including several options available to free plan users.